 If you still want to use gloves as an additional measure of precaution, remember to wash your hands with hot water and soap, and then dry them properly with a clean towel or paper, before putting gloves on and after taking them off.
 Even the best gloves are no substitute for regular, thorough hand washing which is essential to help minimise the spread of illnesses such as COVID-19.

 Download your comprehensive hand washing guide for more help inspiring staff to maintain good hand hygiene.
-You can also visit our dedicated COVID-19 page for additional resources to help you through this period, or contact our team to discuss your needs.
+You can take a look at our COVID-19 services to help you through this period, or contact our team to discuss your needs.